iAmErmac/Voxel-Doom-VR/Voxel-Parallax-doomII/readme.txt

 //
 //===========================================================================

-Place the voxel_doomII.pk3 file in your GZDoom folder.
-Drag the file onto gzdoom.exe and select a WAD file to run.
+Place the VoxelDoom.pk3 file in your GZDoom folder.
+Drag the file on to gzdoom.exe and select a WAD file to run.

+It is safe to have the mod autoloaded as the contents will be filtered properly depending on whether Doom 1 or Doom 2 is played.

 Enjoy!

 //===========================================================================
 //
-// CODE CHANGES
+// ABOUT VOXEL DOOM
 //
 //===========================================================================

-Some light ZScript support code was necessary to further enhance this mod.
-Here's a list of what's added or changed from a coding perspective:
+Voxel Doom features:

+- Full support for Doom 1, Ultimate Doom, Doom 2, TNT, Plutonia and Wadsmoosh!
+- Voxel Doom comes with its own Actor replacements.
+This was necessary for most of its core features and is unavoidable.
+Compatibility with other mods is therefore not guaranteed.
-- Monsters will face the player upon death.
+- Killed monsters will face the player that killed them.
+- Smooth rotation for monsters (optional).
+- Flying monsters will adjust their pitch to face their target (optional).
+- Spinning item pickups (optional).
 - Colorized blood for the Cacodemon, Baron of Hell and Hell Knight.
-- Spectre's renderstyle has been forced to shadow as any other renderstyle appears to be very glitchy.
+- Render styles for some Actors have been explicitly changed due to rendering glitches with GZDoom.
+Actors affected: Spectre, Mancubus fireball, player invisibility powerup.
-- Incorporated GZSprFix's (which, in turn, is based off Revenant100's Sprite Fix Project) actor fixes concerning wrongly-lit attacking frames.
+- Incorporated GZSprFix's (which, in turn, is based off Revenant100's Sprite Fix Project) Actor fixes concerning wrongly-lit attacking frames.
 Affects the Zombieman, Cyberdemon, Spider Mastermind, Chaingunner and Arachnotron.
-- Blood sprite has billboarding enforced.
-- Some spherical voxels will always face the camera.
+- Powerup spheres will always face the camera.
+- Automatically rotate the eye decorations when the mod is played with SIGIL.
+- Fully voxelized Icon of Sin!

 //===========================================================================
 //